bbauska/meta-react-basics/README.md

 here, but you can find a complete list in the additional reading.

 The large number of event types that are accessible in React may seem overwhelming at first.
-But note that it\'s actually the browser that comes with these features as the various devices that we use to access the incident have given rise to many ways for users to interact with websites.
-This means these events are not specific to React and it\'s probably not necessary to learn about all of these events.
+But note that it&apos;s actually the browser that comes with these features as the various devices that we use to access the incident have given rise to many ways for users to interact with websites.
+This means these events are not specific to React and it&apos;s probably not necessary to learn about all of these events.

 Also keep in mind that many of these events are related to specific use